 The offline curriculum generally takes more time to implement because the planning is done by the parent.
 It would help if you also considered to look into STEM homeschool curriculums as an addition.

 Purchasing materials, such as supplies and equipment, can become pricey.
 The best way to give an exact cost on materials is to set a budget.
 Spend only as much as can be afforded.
 After the initial cost of beginning homeschooling, create a budget and stick with it.
-Some of the standard supplies to purchase are computer/laptop, printer, paper, pencil and pencil sharpeners, crayons, science equipment, science lab materials, books, materials to set up homeschooling space, and more.
+Some of the standard supplies to purchase are a computer/laptop, printer, paper, pencil and pencil sharpeners, crayons, science equipment, science lab materials, books, materials to set up homeschooling space, and more.
 Keep in mind that the older a student gets, the more expensive the materials get.

 Setting up a homeschooling space other than the dining room or couch is more conducive to learning.
 This space should be ample and open with little traffic.
 Adding a desk, tables, and bookshelves will be great for comfort and storage.

 Don’t forget the teacher supplies as well.
 The teacher will need a planner.
 There are several choices.
-The first choice is a planner that will work for every child and every subject, similar to a teacher planner a public school teacher would use.
+The first choice is a planner that will work for every child, and every subject, similar to a teacher planner a public school teacher would use.

 Homeschool Planner For One Student